Homogeneous polynomials and spurious local minima on the unit sphere: Homogeneous optimization on the sphere

 \subsection{Minimizing on $\mathcal{E}_n$ rather than on $\bS^{n-1}$}

 Notice that \eqref{FONC} (or equivalently \eqref{new-font}) also holds at a local maximum.

 In this section we remark that if $f$ is a form, all non positive local minima of $f$ in \eqref{def-pb} are also local minima on $\mathcal{E}_n$.
-Conversely, \emph{all} local minima on $\mathcal{E}_n$ are non positive and are local minima on $\bS^{n-1}$; hence no local maximum on $\bS^{n-1}$ can be negative.
+Conversely, \emph{all} local minima $f^*$ on $\mathcal{E}_n$ are non positive (i.e., necessarily $f^*\leq0$) and are local minima on $\bS^{n-1}$ (except if $f^*=0$ is attained only at $\x^*=0$); hence in particular, no local maximum on $\mathcal{E}_n$ can be negative.

-So if $f$ can take negative values then it is definitely better and easier (as $\mathcal{E}_n$ is a convex set) to minimize on $\mathcal{E}_n$.
+So if $f$ can take negative values then it is definitely better and easier to minimize on $\mathcal{E}_n$ because $\mathcal{E}_n$ is a convex set.
 In doing so one obtains a negative local minimum and avoid any positive local minimum on $\bS^{n-1}$.

 \begin{lem} Let $f\in\R[\x]$ be a form of degree $d$.
 Then: